nadunz/CCDA-Section-Preference-UI-Model/README.md

 # CCDA-Section-Preference-UI-Model

 This is a java UI model can be intergrated to any GUI for a given objects list.
+The UI-model displays a list of objects(items) which can be moved up-down & have multiple selections.

 ## Usage